Skriptathon/in-game-server/README.md

 # in-game-server
-The scripts powering the in-game serve.r
+The scripts powering the in-game server